 New map-based geographical charts.

-InterNGI NGI Charts: A series of reports for each NGI, After setting the metric and time range shows for each NGI in order:
+InterNGI NGI Charts: A series of reports for each NGI.
+After setting the metric and time range shows for each NGI in order:

 A table with the distribution in absolute value and percentage of these NGI users per NGI.